n8n-io/n8n-docs/docs/doc2/table-extraction/advanced-settings.md

 ![](/_images/doc2/advanced-settings_19.png){ loading=lazy }

-Name the first column Postition and group on that one.
+Name the first column "Postition" and group on that one.

 ![](/_images/doc2/advanced-settings_20.png){ loading=lazy }